This post is also available in: 日本語 (Japanese)

 The b.sh script contains the 43xb TeamTNT and WatchDog Monero wallet address and points to the 199.19.226[.]117 TeamTNT and WatchDog IP addresses (Figure 15).
 It also contains a hardcoded link to a known TeamTNT cloud enumeration script hosted on the known TeamTNT domain borg[.]wtf, see Figure 16.

 The borg[.]wtf domain was linked to TeamTNT via a previous Unit 42 report.
 The correlations between TeamTNT and WatchDog are intrinsically connected with this b.sh script.

-Considering the above evidence, it appears that TeamTNT operations have incorporated the TTPs of the WatchDog cryptojacking group and have significantly increased their own cryptojacking operations.
-The new TeamTNT operation does not appear to use the advanced functionalities TeamTNT has used recently, namely cloud credential scraping as well as targeted Kubernetes- and Docker-focused lateral movement and exploit scripts.
+Considering the above evidence, it appears that WatchDog operations have incorporated the TTPs of the TeamTNT cryptojacking group and have significantly increased their own cryptojacking operations.
+The new WatchDog operation does not appear to use the advanced functionalities TeamTNT has used recently, namely cloud credential scraping as well as targeted Kubernetes- and Docker-focused lateral movement and exploit scripts.

-It’s also noteworthy that the new TeamTNT operation does not incorporate the more advanced GoLang binaries used by WatchDog, which are capable of exploiting Windows- or NIX-based operating systems.
+It’s also noteworthy that the new operation does not incorporate the more advanced GoLang binaries traditionally associated with WatchDog, which are capable of exploiting Windows- or NIX-based operating systems.

-It appears that TeamTNT actors are attempting to expand their cryptojacking operations, while simultaneously masking their operations with those of the known cryptojacking operations performed by WatchDog.
+It appears that WatchDog actors are attempting to expand their cryptojacking operations, while simultaneously masking their operations with those of the known cryptojacking operations performed by TeamTNT.
 Unit 42 researchers will continue to monitor this cryptojacking event and provide updates as needed.